Social Work (SW)

 Prerequisite(s): SW 2100, Admission into the BSW program, and University Advanced Standing

 Presents major theoretical concepts about human development and environmental factors influencing development from the social and behavioral sciences and their applications to micro, mezzo, and macro social work practice.
 Explores intersectionality and how diversity shapes human experience and identity development.
-Focuses on the second half of the lifecycle, young adulthood through older adulthood.
+Focuses on the second part of the lifecycle, adolescence through older adulthood.

 Presents major theoretical concepts about human development and environmental factors influencing development from the social and behavioral sciences and their applications to micro, mezzo, and macro social work practice.
 Explores intersectionality and how diversity shapes human experience and identity development.
-Focuses on the second half of the lifecycle, young adulthood through older adulthood.
+Focuses on the second part of the lifecycle, adolescence through older adulthood.

 SW 3500.
 Social Welfare Policies and Services.
 (3 Credits)